lamini-ai/lamini-ai.github.io/docs/self_managed/gcp_gke_setup.md

 Here are Pre-requistics:

-- A GPU machine with a minimum of 40 GB of GPU memory is required, such as the a2-highgpu machine types.
+- A GPU machine with 40 GB or more GPU memory is required, For example, the a2-highgpu machine types.
 For reference, see [GCP GPU machine types](https://cloud.google.com/compute/docs/gpus).

-- A high-performance network drive, such as a Network File System (NFS), is necessary for storing models, datasets, and fine-tuned parameters, enabling sharing across different pods, such as the FileStore NFS on GCP.
+- A high-performance network drive, such as a Network File System (NFS), is necessary for storing models, datasets, and fine-tuned parameters.
+This setup enables sharing across different pods.
+For instance, you can use FileStore NFS on GCP.

 ## Setup